bspauld/SpatialSQLfortheGeographer/README.md

 # SpatialSQLfortheGeographer
-Sample data and scripts using Microsoft spatial SQL
+Sample data and scripts using Microsoft spatial SQL.
+Code developed using SQL Server 2008 R2, but everything still works as of April 2016.
+Any suggestions or improvements are welcome.

 Data provided in the /Data folder to be used in script tutorials.
 All data originally downloaded from <a href="http://www.naturalearthdata.com/">Natural Earth's awesome website</a>